zeyad-mahmoud7/zeyad-mahmoud7.github.io/_posts/2026-05-04-active-htb.md

 #### **Service Discovery**

-By attempting to connect using `smbclient` we have found that anonymous login without a password was allowed.
+When attempting to connect with `smbclient`, we found that an anonymous login without a password was allowed.
 Using `smbmap` to identify all shares’ permissions.
 We noticed that the `Replication` share has a `READ ONLY` access.